Student Assessment in Tennessee

 Moving forward, Tennessee will phase in online testing over multiple years to ensure state, district, and vendor technology readiness.
 For the 2016-17 school year, the state assessment for grades 3–8 will be administered via paper and pencil.
 However, the department will work closely with Questar to provide an online option for high school End of Course exams if both schools and the testing platform demonstrate early proof of successful online administration.
 Even if schools demonstrate readiness for online administration, districts will still have the option to choose paper and pencil assessments for their high school students.

-In the coming weeks, we will share assessment blueprints, which outline the number of questions devoted to various groups of standards.
+Assessment blueprints, which outline the number of questions devoted to various groups of standards, are now available here.
 Additional resources, including sample test questions and resources that will help educators, parents, and students to become more familiar with the assessment, will be available this fall.